zeptofs/nz-api-documentation/source/index.html.md

 2. **Choose authentication method**

-    All requests to the Split API require a `access_token` for authentication.
+    All requests to the Split API require an `access_token` for authentication.
 There are two options for obtaining these tokens, the correct option will depend on your use case:

     **Personal access token** If you only need to access your own Split account via the API, then using personal access tokens are the most straight-forward way.
 Refer to [Personal access token](/#personal-access-token) to setup.
 These tokens do not expire so no refreshing is required.